 Watch Them Potty

-Humans don’t watch each other potty so some people are a bit shy when it comes to watching their dogs use the bathroom but you have to.
+Humans don’t watch each other potty, so some people are a bit shy when watching their dogs use the bathroom, but you have to.

 Praise Them After the Fact

 Encouraging your labradoodle to potty outside is important.
 When they potty, you need to praise them but wait for them to finish pottying first.